Pagni/Azure-Sentinel/README.md

 Log4J_Vulnerable_Jar_Files
-Based on work by Mubix - https://github.com/mubix/CVE-2021-44228-Log4Shell-Hashes/blob/main/sha256sums.txt This query should be run in https://security.microsoft.com/advanced-hunting and can optionally be configured as a custom detection.
+Based on work by Mubix - https://github.com/mubix/CVE-2021-44228-Log4Shell-Hashes/blob/main/sha256sums.txt This query should be run in https://security.microsoft.com/advanced-hunting (or Sentinel if you gather the logs).
+It can optionally be configured as a custom detection.

 Example Solarwinds finding: